stacks-network/docs/src/pages/storage-hubs/digital-ocean-deploy.md

 4. Enter a name for the key.

-   It is helpful to choose descriptive name like `gai-hub-key`.
+   It is helpful to choose a descriptive name, like `gai-hub-key`.

 5. Press the check mark.